 “As a 21st Century woman, my artistic goal is to tell a relevant story through a graphite drawing or a painting; anticipating that the viewer may be moved emotionally - and spiritually, through the Scripture title,” says artist Okie Looper Anderson.

-Being in the company of younger and older aspiring artists at College of the Mainland has resulted in fine-tuning her artistic skills and has kept her motivated to continue to produce meaningful works in acrylics, alcohol ink, graphite, and watercolor.
+Being in the company of younger and older aspiring artists has resulted in fine-tuning her artistic skills and has kept her motivated to continue to produce meaningful works in acrylics, alcohol ink, graphite, and watercolor.
 Okie’s choice to focus on her art has paid off, resulting in several Best of Show Awards, as well as 18 of her original COVID drawings being procured by the Library of Congress in Washington, D.C., along with a book of her renderings and accompanying scripts.

 Ben Sanchez, a fellow artist and friend, edited and designed “A Diary of a Pandemic”, “A Pursuit of Equality”, "Angels and Adages", and "A Good, Long Run".